Jessica Thompson

-Jessica came to PLF with litigation experience in a variety of state and federal constitutional law issues.
-As litigation counsel at the New Civil Liberties Alliance (NCLA), she presented constitutional challenges to the Consumer Financial Protection Bureau and COVID-19-related executive actions.
+Jessica Thompson was an attorney in PLF’s economic liberty practice group.
+She came to PLF from the the New Civil Liberties Alliance (NCLA), where she presented constitutional challenges to the Consumer Financial Protection Bureau and COVID-19-related executive actions.
 She also engaged in appellate advocacy for clients challenging removal protections for SEC administrative law judges and submitted amicus briefs on judicial deference to state supreme courts.

 Before joining the NCLA, Jessica was counsel for the Cause of Action Institute, where she defended a popular Internet of Things company against an FTC enforcement action and supported other victims of agency overreach with amicus briefs in appellate courts.
 Prior to joining the Cause of Action Institute in 2017, she clerked for the Honorable Mark D. Martin, Chief Justice of the North Carolina Supreme Court.
 She also practiced insurance defense, including professional and medical malpractice litigation, in North Carolina.